vincenthirtz/sveltekit-blog/README.md

 ![sveltekit](https://user-images.githubusercontent.com/11630812/114088279-7cd7be80-98d2-11eb-883c-66c3bf48f293.png)

-Sveltekit Blog project created with Sveltekit, Typescript, Tailwindcss, Postcss, SCSS, Husky, ESLint, Prettier, Storybook, and MDSVEX.
+Vincent Hirtz project created with Sveltekit, Typescript, Tailwindcss, Postcss, SCSS, Husky, ESLint, Prettier, Storybook, and MDSVEX.
-The project has the ***SSR (Server Side Rendering)*** setup.
+The project has the **_SSR (Server Side Rendering)_** setup.
 These template is easy to configure and built upon as it has scalable structure.

 ## :100: :fire: Project LightHouse Report